ruby/ruby-bench/README.md

 ./run_benchmarks.rb railsbench --once
 ```

-There is also a handy script for running benchmarks just once using
+You can also use the `run_once.rb` script to run benchmarks just once, for example
-`WARMUP_ITRS=0 MIN_BENCH_ITRS=1 MIN_BENCH_TIME=0`, for example
 with the `--yjit-stats` command-line option:

 ```
-./run_once.sh --yjit-stats benchmarks/railsbench/benchmark.rb
+./run_once.rb -- --yjit-stats benchmarks/railsbench/benchmark.rb
 ```

 ### Using perf